Evangelical Church of the Augsburg Confession in Romania

 The Evangelical Church of the Augsburg Confession in Romania (Evangelische Kirche A.B.
 [Augsburgischen Bekenntnisses] in Rumänien, Biserica Evanghelică de Confesiune Augustană în România) is a German-speaking Lutheran church in Romania, mainly based in Transylvania.
+It is one of Romania's nineteen officially recognised religious denominations.

 As a Lutheran church, it adheres to the Augsburg Confession.
 Its history goes back to the 12th century when the Transylvanian Saxons arrived in the region, then part of the Kingdom of Hungary.
 The church has altar and pulpit fellowship with, but is distinct from, the Evangelical Lutheran Church of Romania, which is mainly Hungarian-speaking.
 It also cooperates with the Calvinist Reformed Church in Romania.

 History

 Beginnings

 The history of the Evangelical (Lutheran) Church in the territory of today's Romania finds its beginnings in the mid-16th century, through the humanist cartographer and reformer Johannes Honterus.
 Martin Luther's writings had been brought and spread in Transylvania as early as 1519, but the real reformation among the German Catholic population took place in 1542 (or 1543) with the publication of Reformationsbüchlein, Reformation booklets, by Honterus in his own printing house in Brașov (Kronstadt).

 In 1572, the Synod of Mediasch (Mediaș) accepted the Augsburg Confession, one of the most important doctrinal documents of Evangelical Lutheranism (presented in 1530 at the Diet of Augsburg), as the basis for preaching and church life.

 In the semi-independent Principality of Transylvania (under Turkish control), the church enjoyed much religious freedom.
 However, this changed when it came under Habsburg control, with the Catholic Church having privileged status.